 Working in high places and on structures that may not be entirely stable introduces risk, along with having to deal with cabling and the presence of low-hanging tree branches.

 Professionals with experience working on home exteriors are aware of the risks and know how to mitigate these.

 There are generally no formal qualifications for hiring antenna installers.
 Some states regulate licensing for servicing and installing radio and television equipment, but not all states.

-Doing the hiring on your own means you won’t have to pay a service fee to a third party, but it does mean you’ll need to do some due diligence to get the best possible service at a good price.
+Although hiring on your own means you won’t have to pay a service fee to a third party, it does mean you should do some due diligence to get the best possible service at a good price.

 Here are a few good places to start:

 - Classifieds: You can start with old-school classifieds.
 For these, you can check out your local newspapers, the Yellow Pages, or even online sites like Craigslist.

 - Antenna suppliers and manufacturers: You can contact the store or website from which you bought the antenna to request recommended installation specialists in your area.